smarie/pytest-patterns/docs/index.md

  * [Data science benchmark](./examples/data_science_benchmark/) demonstrates how pytest can be used as a benchmarking engine to compare the performances of several data sciences algorithms on several datasets and produce a report table.
 This example also shows how plots can be integrated in pytest.

+Note: you can download all examples at once from [this link](https://github.com/smarie/pytest-patterns/releases/latest)

 ## See Also

  - [pytest documentation on parametrize](https://docs.pytest.org/en/latest/parametrize.html)